jprjr/lua-irc-formatter/README.md

 A simple formatter/serializer for IRC messages.

-It allows creating a formatter object with defaults values for your messages.
-You can then serialize your messages and have your defaults merged in.
+It allows creating a formatter object with default values for your messages.
+You can then serialize/format your messages and have your defaults merged in.

 For example, say you were building a bot that intends to